 If you love the slightly bitter, slightly sweet taste of broccoli rabe, you’ll love Laura Theodore’s easy, tasty penne with broccoli rabe recipe.
-Here, it’s combined with hearty garbanzo beans (aka chickpeas) and garlic to make a simple dish that will wake up your taste buds.
+Here, it’s combined with chickpeas and garlic to make a simple dish that will wake up your taste buds.

 What to serve with Penne with Broccoli Rabe: Crusty bread is an ideal accompaniment to this pasta dish, along with a simple salad of mixed greens, tomatoes, and your favorite seasonal salad veggies.